richardzcode/Journal-AWS-Amplify-Tutorial/step-02/README.md

 }
 ```

 `Authenticator` is composed of a group of pieces, `Greetings` is one of them. `hide` defines a list of pieces to be hidden.
-Try put `SignIn` in list.

 **Greetings on Menu**

 What we actually want.
-Is the greetings on Menu, top-right corner.
-So we want to edit where the Menu is, `App.js`.
+Is the greetings on top-right corner.
+Let's edit `src/App.js` to add menu item with Greetings.

 First import Greetings
 ```